sharontherese/latin-mass-wedding/content/nuptial-blessing/index.md

 # About

-The nuptial blessing takes place shortly after the Our Father.
-Beginning _Deus, qui potestate_, it is an ancient blessing, with a rich history.
+There are several different kinds of nuptial blessings.
+This page is about the traditional Nuptial Blessing, beginning _Deus, qui potestate_, and said right after the Our Father. it is an ancient blessing, with a rich history.

-The answers to the FAQs below are taken from the Rubrics for the Roman Breviary and Missal.
+The answers to the FAQs below are distilled from the rubrics from the 1962 Missale Romanum, and Adrian Fortescue's _The Ceremonies of the Roman Rites Described_.[^1]

 # Who can receive the Nuptial Blessing?

-The Nuptial Blessing can only be given if both the bride and the groom are Catholic, and if they have never received it before.
+The Nuptial Blessing can only be given to a Catholic bride and groom.
+The bride can only receive it once.
 In some places, there is a custom that the groom can receive it more than once.

+# Who can give the Nuptial Blessing?

+The Nuptial Blessing must be given by the priest celebrating the wedding Mass.
+You may have a different priest witness the rite of marriage.

+# When can the Nuptial Blessing be given?

+The Nuptial Blessing must be given during a Mass.
+It does not have to be during **the** wedding Mass, the _Missa pro sponsis_, but it must be **a** Mass.

+The Nuptial Blessing is not permitted during the _tempus clausum_, the closed season: from the first Sunday of Advent to Christmas Day, from Ash Wednesday to Easter Day.
+You may receive the Blessing after these seasons.

 # Can the Nuptial Blessing be sung?

-The Nuptial Blessing can be read, or chanted. [^1]
+The Nuptial Blessing can be read, or chanted.[^2

+# From the 1962 Missale Romanum

+Si solemnis benedictio nuptiarum, intra Missam, facienda sit die dominico vel die I classis, dicitur Missa de Officio occurrenti, cum commemoratione sequentis Missae pro sponsis, sub unica conclusione, etiam diebus in quibus commemoratio Missae votivae impeditae prohibetur; et in ea datur benedictio nuptialis more solito.
+Si autem solemnis benedictio nuptiarum, intra Missam, facienda sit aliis diebus, dicitur sequens Missa votiva pro sponsis.
+In Commemoratione omnium Fidelium defunctorum et Triduo sacro prohibetur sive Missa votiva, sive eius commemoratio in Missa diei, sive benedictio nuptialis intra Missam.
+Cum vero tam Missa pro sponsis quam benedictio nuptialis prohibetur, Missa una cum benedictione transferri potest in opportuniorem diem non impeditum, post celebratum matrimonium.

 # Latin text of the Nuptial Blessing